 One downside of living in Davenport Center, however, is that residents on average have to contend with a long commute, spending on average 39.64 minutes every day commuting to work.

-Davenport Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Davenport Center doesn't have a public transportation system that people use for their commute.

-The education level of Davenport Center citizens is a little higher than the average for US cities and towns: 22.41% of adults in Davenport Center have at least a bachelor's degree.
+The population of Davenport Center overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Davenport Center, 22.41% have at least a bachelor's degree.

 The per capita income in Davenport Center in 2022 was $28,081, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,324 for a family of four.
 However, Davenport Center contains both very wealthy and poor people as well.